f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-kubernetes-application/step02.rst

 **Objective**: Create a cloud provider Load Balancer for the NGINX application

 On cloud providers which support external load balancers, setting the type field to LoadBalancer provisions a load balancer for your Service.
 The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Services .status.loadBalancer field.
-For example:

 Traffic from the external load balancer is directed at the backend Pods.
 The cloud provider decides how it is load balanced.